 Rule 1 The Association shall annually hold the following competitions:-

-a) an eight-man team knock-out limited to one team per club;
+a) The Open Cup, an eight-man team knock-out limited to one team per club;

-b) a five-man team knock-out limited to players graded under 135;
+b) The Major Cup, a five-man team knock-out limited to players graded under 150;

-c) a five-man team knock-out limited to players graded under 110.
+c) The Intermediate Cup, a five-man team knock-out limited to players graded under 130.

 Rule 2 The rate of play shall be as in League Competitions.

-Rule 5 If a match in the knock-out competitions results in a draw, then a board count shall be taken.
+Rule 4 If a match in the knock-out competitions results in a draw, then a board count shall be taken.
 If this board count also results in a draw then the elimination rule shall be applied.
-If all games in a match are drawn, then the match shall be replayed with the venue and colours reversed.
-If a second replay is necessary then the venue shall be neutral with the team captains flipping a coin for the choice of colour on odd boards.
-The board count and elimination rules shall also be applied to replays if necessary.
-In the event of a deadlock in a second replay, the Executive Committee shall arbitrate on how the match should be resolved.
+If all games in a match are drawn, then the team with the lowest overall grade count shall be deemed to be the winners.
+Where the overall grade count is equal then board elimination shall be used until one of the teams wins on grade count.

 Any infringement of the Association Rules or the Constitution by any player or member club shall be dealt with by the Executive Committee or by a sub-committee set up specifically for that purpose by the Executive Committee.
 Top